datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions

-Display the first 5 lines of the winter data.
+Display the first 5 lines of the winter data in the `seasonal` directory.

 *** =hint